Updated August 24, 2020

 It should be noted that any fact which the opposing party does not dispute will be deemed admitted for purposes of the motion for summary judgment.
 Id.

 In addition to responding to the moving party’s statements of fact, the opposing party may wish to rely on additional evidence which the moving party has not included in the Appendix.
-Unless the opposing party is also filing a cross-motion for summary judgment, the opposing party is prohibited from adding additional facts to the Statement of Facts.
+The opposing party is prohibited from adding additional facts to the Statement of Facts.
 Instead, “[o]pposing parties who argue that additional facts warrant denying summary judgment shall include those facts in the opposition memorandum, each to be supported with page or paragraph references to supporting pleadings, depositions, answers to interrogatories, responses to requests for admission, affidavits, or other evidentiary documents.”
 Rule 9A(b)(5)(iii)(B).

 When there are cross-motions, the party who serves a motion for summary judgment first is regarded as the moving party, while the other party is regarded as the opposing party.
-That opposing party should respond to the moving party’s facts, as described above, and then, as a continuation of the Statement of Facts, state additional facts both in opposition to the moving party’s motion and in support of the opposing party’s cross-motion.
-The original moving party then has the opportunity to respond to the additional facts and any fact which is not disputed will be deemed admitted for purposes of the motion for summary judgment.
+That opposing party should respond to the moving party’s facts, as described above, and then, in a “separate Consolidated Statement of Facts” state additional facts in support of the opposing party’s cross-motion.
+Rule 9A(b)(5)(iv)(C).
+The original moving party then has the opportunity to respond to the facts supporting the cross-motion, and any fact which is not disputed will be deemed admitted for purposes of the motion for summary judgment.

 For suggestions concerning the drafting of an effective Statement of Facts, click here.